-One of the most complicated tasks of growing any business is scaling.
+One of the most complicated tasks as a restaurant owner is how to scale your restaurant.

 Successfully scaling a business takes the proper alignment and execution of a lot of moving parts, and this transitioning can often be the crux of a business’s growth strategy.

 Below, we look at some of the fundamental aspects of scaling a business and address critical questions that need to be assessed when scaling your restaurant.
 The next marketing strategy to add to your action plan.

 Tim Ferris, in a one-on-one interview, with Entrepreneur magazine stressed “the importance of understanding the ultimate goal for your business…It’s only when you’re clear on your destination that you can plan a scale strategy to get there.
 For example, building a company to sell requires a different approach to growing a business that supports a lifestyle.”

 Be clear on your end goal and what you’re trying to create to construct a focused and effective scaling strategy.
 So, before you take action in scaling your business, the first question that needs to be answered is “to what end?”

 Once you’ve established an endgame for your business, it’s time to figure out whether or not you are ready to scale.